-- Waushara County's park system is comprised of 15 sites containing a total of 761 acres. - There is one county park (Curtis Lake) located within the Town of Richford. - Curtis Lake County Park is a one-acre site that is owned by the Town of Richford and leased by Waushara County for development and maintenance. - Additional land is needed to more effectively develop and utilize this site (Curtis Lake County Park). - The Town of Richford operates a recreational park at the Community Center in the unincorporated Village of Richford. - The Town of Richford currently has 8.4 acres of park and recreational land, plus extensive WDNR holdings (approximately 2,733 acres).
-Based on these standards the Town has an adequate amount of park and recreational to meet these standards through the year 2030. - Many significant lakes can be found within the Town of Richford and include Jeanette, Virginia, Curtis and Zinke lakes, Mecan Springs and Rogers Pond.
+- Waushara County's park system is comprised of 15 sites containing a total of 761 acres. - There are no county parks found within the Town of Leon. - There are currently two parks that the Town of Leon maintains; town hall property and a small park in the unincorporated village of Pine River.

+- The Town of Leon currently has 1.5 acres of park and recreational land, plus WDNR holdings.
+Based on these standards the Town has an adequate amount of park and recreational to meet these standards through the year 2030. - Many significant lakes, including Pearl and Middle and the Pine River Millpond can be found within the area.